ahmad-alkadri/ahmad-alkadri.github.io/_posts/2019-09-07-wp-scraping-flixbus-switzerland.md

 date: 2019-09-07
 ---

-Having been avid users of Flixbus for three years now, I and my wife know very well the importance of knowing *where the Flixbus stop* in our destination is.
+Having been avid users of Flixbus for three years now, I and my wife know very well the importance of knowing *where the Flixbus stop* of our destination is.

-And not only for Flixbus, but also for other modes of mass transportations, such as train.
-Traditionally, before departing for traveling, we always gathered all the addresses of Flixbus stops that we would go to.
-And we always saved them *offline*, for the rare cases where our smartphones are dead and we’re without any charging stations nearby, so that in those situations we would always still be able to ask people around us on directions.
+And not only for Flixbus, but also for other modes of mass transportations, such as train, tram, or subways.

+Traditionally, before departing for traveling using Flixbus, we always gathered all the addresses of the bus stops that we're going to go to.
+And we always saved them *offline*, printed them even, for the rare cases where our smartphones are dead and we're without any charging stations nearby, so that in those situations we would always still be able to ask people around us on directions by showing them the printed addresses of those bus stops.

-So how do we did it, usually?
-Well, normally we visited the Flixbus website and looked up the addresses for each cities that we’re going to visit and copied-pasted them into a Word document.
-However, this week-end I’ve got an idea to try to do this little project, where we would scrape these data online using R and `rvest` package, and then visualizing their addresses in map using OpenStreetMap, accessible through `tmaptools` package.
-Admittedly, I’ve never used OpenStreetMap for geocoding before, so I think it could also a good case study to check its capability.
+So how do we obtain those informations, usually?
+Well, normally we visited the Flixbus website and looked up the addresses for each cities that we're going to visit and copy-pasted them into a Word document.
+However, this week-end I've got an idea to try to do this little project, where we would scrape these data online using R and
+`rvest` package, and then visualizing their addresses in map using OpenStreetMap, accessible through `tmaptools` package.

+Further, admittedly, I've never used OpenStreetMap for geocoding before, so I think it could also a good case study to check its capability.

 So, in short:

-  - in this project I used the web-scraping package of R, `rvest`, to obtain the addresses of Flixbus’ stops in *Switzerland* (because we’ve just finished our summer road trip in that country),
+  - in this project I used the web-scraping package of R, `rvest`, to obtain the addresses of Flixbus’ stops in *Switzerland*.
+    The reason why we chose this country is because we’ve just finished our summer road trip in that country (more on that later!)

   - afterwards, I used `tmaptools` package to geocode those address using OSM and obtaining their coordinates, and